8r47fkin/jsDoc/README.md

 according to which,
 if you have openSourced your codes,
-I a trying to lean from interest
+I am trying to learn from interest
 Thank you and all credits to you!!!!

 or the Creators including